 Progress Indicators as an Essential Part of Website

-Being similar to a breadcrumbs it also helps to navigate users but in a more advanced way.
-It is an important part in cooperation between users and application.
-The main task of which is to walk users through different multi-step process by making it easy and intuitive.
+Being similar to breadcrumbs it also helps to navigate users but in a more advanced way.
+It is an important part of the cooperation between users and application.
+The main task of which is to walk users through the different multi-step process by making it easy and intuitive.

-- What tasks user has completed, preferably with a visual results
+- What tasks the user has completed, preferably with visual results

-- Which and how many steps still remain also preferably with clear designation
+- Which and how many steps still remain also preferably with a clear designation

 Approaches of creating progress indicators